ThirdCommand/GEOWars/map.md

 need to lower the grav effect on the ship... it's a little extreme at the moment. maybe it should have less acceleration effect on it?

 I'm using nodist for version management... no memory of setting this up

+## Star Parallax
+Camera will need a Z position
+field will need a Z position
+stars will need their own Z position